iterative/katacoda-scenarios/get-started/pipelines/step4.md

   and its outputs changed (in directory `data/prepared/`).

-- But `data/prepared` is a dependency of `featurize`, so this stage was rerun as well and its outputs changed (in directory `data/features/`).
+- But `data/prepared` is a dependency of `featurize`, so this stage was rerun as well and its outputs changed (in the directory `data/features/`).

 - Finally, directory `data/features` is a dependency of the stage